 Congratulations on your acceptance to Truman State University!

 You’ve worked hard, and you have what it takes to succeed here where you can accomplish so much more.
-As a Truman student, you are joining a community of learners who share in your intellectual curiosity and live on an active campus full of others just like you who like to keep busy, have fun, and explore new things — the life of a Typical Truman Student, or “TTS” as you’ll hear students call themselves on campus.
+As a Truman student, you’re joining a community of dynamic learners who share in your intellectual curiosity.
+You will live on an active campus full of others like you who like to keep busy, have fun, and explore new things — the life of a Typical Truman Student, or “TTS” as you’ll hear students call themselves.

 Truman’s Financial Aid Office does not require students and families to complete the Federal Application for Free Student Aid (FAFSA), but FAFSA completion is necessary to be eligible for state and federal grants and loans.
 Completion of the FAFSA is not necessary for merit-based scholarships consideration through the Admission Office.

-New freshman students are required to attend one of our Summer Orientation sessions.
-These sessions allow you to create your Fall semester schedule, meet other incoming Bulldogs, and learn information important to both you and your family.
+New freshman students are required to attend one of our nine Summer Orientation sessions.
+These sessions allow you to create your first semester schedule, meet other incoming students, and gather information important to both you and your family.
 Register for your preferred orientation date online via your student portal starting in mid-March.
 Before your orientation date, don’t forget to submit your registration questionnaire, placement exams, and registration agreement.

-Truman also provides an orientation for new transfer students.
-As a transfer, you are able to move on campus early and attend a number of highly beneficial activities and discussions meant to make your transition to Truman more relaxed.
+Truman provides an optional orientation for new transfer students.
+Transfer students are able to move on campus early and attend a number of highly beneficial activities and discussions meant to make the transition to Truman more relaxed.
 Meet numerous faculty and department chairs, and talk with previous transfer students about the ins and outs of being a Truman student.